CaileyBianchini/CaileyBianchini/README.md

   I'm a game programmer and enjoy writing and art.
 I'm proficient in C# and C++ from scratch and have completed projects in Unreal Engine 4 and Unity.

-  I was raised around technology and it was only a matter of time I dabbled into it as I was a student of David Thibodaux STEM Magnet Academy.
-In middle school I was in the robotics club.
-In high school I went down the technology field and went into digital media and was exposed to coding video games.
-This is when I knew I wanted to be a game programmer.
-Then in senior year a programming class opened up.
-Our teacher told us about a nation wide app challenge.
-So in 2019 I participated in the [2019 Congressional App Challenge](https://www.klfy.com/local/congressman-higgins-announces-winners-of-the-2019-congressional-app-challenge/) as a Graphic Designer.
+  Since I was a student at David Thibodaux STEM Magnet Academy, it was only a matter of time before I started dabbling in technology.
+I was in the robotics club in middle school.
+While in high school, I studied digital media and was exposed to coding video games.
+It was then that I knew I wanted to become a game programmer.
+In my senior year, a programming class became available.
+And in 2019, I participated in the [2019 Congressional App Challenge](https://www.klfy.com/local/congressman-higgins-announces-winners-of-the-2019-congressional-app-challenge/) as a Graphic Designer.